 No matter which pesticide you use or where you use it, you should always read and understand the label instructions and use only as directed.
 Following the directions helps maximise the product’s effectiveness and minimises your risk of exposure to the chemical while helping protect people, animals, crops and the environment.

 When using a pesticide, always remember:

-- if you can’t see the APVMA or NRA number on the label, it may not be registered and it could be dangerous—don’t use it
+- if you can’t see the Australian Pesticides and Veterinary Medicines Authority (APVMA) or National Registration Authority (NRA) number on the label, it may not be registered and it could be dangerous – don’t use it

 - if the label has been damaged, search the chemicals database or talk to your supplier to find the safety and use directions

 - some of the label instructions are legally binding – this includes the booklet if provided

 - don’t use a product if you don’t understand the label.

 Always seek assistance or a translation of a product’s label if you have any difficulties in understanding it.
 Whether you’re unfamiliar with a term or symbol, you have reading or eyesight difficulties or if English isn’t your first language, seeking assistance from a workmate, friend, family member or your chemical supplier to understand the label is important to protect your health and safety.

 Several labelling codes apply to pesticide products in Australia.
 Generally, pesticides supplied for large-scale use by farmers or pest control services provide more information on the label than those intended for use in the home and garden.
 As such, not every label you see will contain all aspects listed in the following pages.

 Safety data sheets are a requirement under state and territory work health and safety legislation and are intended for use by businesses to assess the risks of almost all hazardous chemicals in the workplace, particularly related to safe handling and storage, managing spills, first aid and transport.
 They are not regulated by the APVMA.